anastasiaalt/blackjack/README.md

 **Begin game / shuffle function**

 PROCESS FOR UPFRONT
-1) Test if bank = 20*min bet --> assumption that 4 splits, 5 players, and dealer bust is worst possible outcome
-2) Ask player to play
+X 1) Test if bank = 20*min bet --> assumption that 4 splits, 5 players, and dealer bust is worst possible outcome X 2) Ask player to play
   If no, remove from game
   If yes, deduct minimum bet from player purse and ask next player
 2) Give each player one unknown card and one known card beginning with dealer